Selecting The Right Patio Plants

 Bougainvillea Patio Plants

-Exotic waterfall of flowers.
+Generally, the most common colors of bougainvillea are magenta, purple, pink and red.
+It is an exotic waterfall of flowers.
 This plant is smothered with masses of tropical flowers and looks fabulous in a tub especiallly on your patio.
-It needs to be protected from frost, but can be left outside in winter in warmer climates.

 Search This Site